Lithill/New-Egg-Champion-Website/readme.md

 * To be able to view the site on a range of device sizes.
 * To make it easy for potential fans to find out:
-    * who the reigning champion is
+    * Who the reigning champion is
     ![Reigning Champion](assets/images/user-story-champion.jpg)
-    * and how to watch the next fight live.
+    * And how to watch the next fight live.
     ![Upcoming Match Video Advert](assets/images/user-story-video.jpg)
     ![Link to YouTube Channel](assets/images/user-story-subscribe.jpg)
 * To sell egg champion merchandise to fans.